Black-Male/Phase-4-project-backend/README.md

 This API serves as the backend for our movie app, KenyaFlix.
 The link to the front-end is [here](https://github.com/MakenaG/phase-4-final-project)

+The link to the site is[here](https://movie-app-c3ol.onrender.com/)

+Or you can use https://movie-app-c3ol.onrender.com/

 Or you can use this https://github.com/MakenaG/phase-4-final-project

 The API has already been deployed.
 Here is the link to the [backend](https://backend-dc1w.onrender.com/)